huggingface/blog/openvino.md

 quantizer = OVQuantizer.from_pretrained(model)
 ```

 Post-training static quantization introduces an additional calibration step where data is fed through the network in order to compute the activations quantization parameters.
+In order to create the calibration dataset, we can use the quantizer `get_calibration_dataset()` method.
+The dataset chosen is the training split of the Food-101 dataset, which consists of 101 food categories, and the number of calibration amples is set to `300`.

 ```python
 # Create the calibration dataset used to perform static quantization